ferrucc-io/ferruccio/content/posts/vc-is-urss.md

 ### VC

 No one looks at the CV of the founder of a *Startup*.
 Neither the industry or academic experience count.
-It's not particularly important to have worked in similar companies or the degree.
+It's not particularly important to have worked in similar companies or holding a degree.
 What counts is being part of *"the Silicon Valley culture"*, even a disastrous past is ignored because of a positive "failure culture", the idea that a failure is testimony of *courage and of a risk taking attitude.*

 ### URSS

 No one looks at the CV of the founder of a *factory*.
 Neither the industry or academic experience count.
-It's not particularly important to have worked in similar companies or the degree.
+It's not particularly important to have worked in similar companies or holding a degree.
 What counts is being part of *"the Communist ideology"*, even a disastrous past is ignored because of a positive "failure culture", the idea that a failure is testimony of *heroism and trust in the Communist system.*